 You can either try it on your own at home if you have a mirror, ask help from triathlete friends, or go to a professional bike fitter (in this case, contact the person even before buying the aero bars!).

 I tried for a couple of hours to do it by myself, and I couldn’t find a comfortable aero position.
 I ended up doing a bike fit, which corrected my position (check my article: What You Should Know Before Doing A Bike Fit).

 The biggest change we made was with the aerobars.
 The model I had before was not adjustable enough.
 I ended up buying the Profile Design T4+, where I could move the armrest.

 8. YOU COULD SWITCH BETWEEN A TRI POSITION AND A ROAD BIKE POSITION ON THE FLY

 If you are a triathlete who wants to add aero bars but still have the possibility to switch between a standard road position and a tri-position, the Redshift aero system might be an option:

+I had the chance to try this system.
 You can add or remove aero bars and change the seat position within a couple of seconds.
 The aero bars will accommodate most of the handlebars, but the seat tube system does not work with an aero seat tube.